-When you become a member of our plan, you must choose a participating network Primary Care Provider (PCP) to be your PCP.
-Your PCP is a provider who meets regulatory and state licensure requirements and is trained to provide you basic medical care, educates you on your health and preventative measures, assists you with managing your over-all healthcare needs and helps in coordinating your services.
+Section 2.1 You must choose a Primary Care Provider (PCP) to provide and oversee your medical care preventative measures, assists you with managing your over-all healthcare needs and helps in coordinating your services.
 Primary Care Providers (PCPs) are generally Family, General Practice, Geriatric, and Internal Medicine providers.
 Your Provider Directory will indicate which providers may act as your PCP.
 As we explain below, you can get your routine or basic care from your PCP.
 Your PCP can also coordinate the rest of the covered services you get as a plan member.
 For example, in order to see a network specialist, you usually need to get your PCP's approval first (this is called getting a "referral" to a specialist).
-For example, in order to see a network specialist, this is called getting a "referral" to a specialist.
+For example, in order to see a network specialist, you usually need to get your PCP's approval first (this is called getting a "referral" to a specialist).